roryl/zsx/README.md

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Web Components Are Not Necessary
-A lot of 'modern' front end development seeks to 'componetize' HTML.
+A lot of 'modern' front end development seeks to componetize HTML.
 In fact 'web components' in the general sense is not a new technology.
 Some of the earliest web frameworks like JSP were very component-like.
-However, unless you are creating a "component library" for others to use, we do not believe web components are desirable.
+However, unless you are creating a "component library" for others to use, we do not believe web components bring enough benefits.

 Building HTML UIs requires a lot of markup.
 Componetizing that markup does not lead to significant user improvement or developer ergonomics, in our opinion.